Merger-induced galaxy transformations in the ARTEMIS simulations

+These are the angles of the AM axis three snapshots before and after the merger and at the present-day, all measured relative to the OAM axis of the MMAP before the merger.
+If \hbox{$\mathrm{cos}\:\alpha_\mathrm{after}>\mathrm{cos}\:\alpha_\mathrm{before}$}, the AM of the host is more aligned with the satellite's (pre-merger) OAM after the merger than it was before.
+To show whether this is the case, $\mathrm{cos}\:\alpha_\mathrm{after}$ is plotted against $\mathrm{cos}\:\alpha_\mathrm{before}$ in the left-hand panel of Fig.~\ref{fig:orbital_AM_alignment} for the fifteen galaxies.
+This is repeated with $\mathrm{cos}\:\alpha_\mathrm{today}$ instead of $\mathrm{cos}\:\alpha_\mathrm{after}$ in the right-hand panel.
 Before the merger, Fig.~\ref{fig:orbital_AM_alignment} shows no clear preferred orientation of the host's AM with respect to the satellite's orbital plane.
 The alignment $\mathrm{cos}\:\alpha_\mathrm{before}$ takes a wide range of values, and has a median close to zero (as expected for two uncorrelated directions).
 However, 12/15 of the galaxies have $\mathrm{cos}\:\alpha_\mathrm{after}>0$.
 Hence in 80\% of cases the host's post-merger AM lies within $90^\circ$ of the MMAP's pre-merger OAM.
 More importantly, 12/15 of the points lie above the grey dashed line \hbox{$\mathrm{cos}\:\alpha_\mathrm{after}=\mathrm{cos}\:\alpha_\mathrm{before}$.} Points above this line have \hbox{$\mathrm{cos}\:\alpha_\mathrm{after}>\mathrm{cos}\:\alpha_\mathrm{before}$}, meaning that the host AM is more closely aligned with the satellite's OAM after the merger than before.
 An even stronger pattern can be seen in the right-hand panel of Fig.~\ref{fig:orbital_AM_alignment}.
 There is a clear preference for the present-day disc AM to be at least partially aligned with the satellite's OAM, with only one case (G29) where the directions differ by more than $90^\circ$.
 In addition to G29 there are only three other cases where the alignment was closer before the merger than at the present-day.